dtao/PhilosopherDeveloper/source/posts/in-defense-of-global-state.markdown

 This is why I enjoy working with convention-based frameworks.
 They shed much of this extra "mass," enabling developers to take things for granted that would otherwise weigh us down.

 So yes, maybe at its core [convention over configuration](http://en.wikipedia.org/wiki/Convention_over_configuration) is just a fancy name for hidden global variables.
-But they're carefully chosen variables, which--after an admittedly necessary learning curve--establish a deeper level of shared knowledge, freeing us to be more implicit and less explicit.
+But they're carefully chosen variables, which---after an admittedly necessary learning curve---establish a deeper level of shared knowledge, freeing us to be more implicit and less explicit.
 And just like in real life, that's often a good thing.

 [^provocative-title]: And yes, I realize that to any non-programmer that sounds completely absurd.